-- Slip and falls are the leading cause for workers’ compensation claim related injuries.
+- Slip and falls are the leading cause of workers’ compensation claim-related injuries.
 Of these, the majority occur on slick floors.

 - According to the Bureau of Labor Statistics, in 2014 slips, trips and falls accounted for 27 percent of cases involving days away from work.